filethis/developer-docs/docs/ft-connect-demo.md

 7. Create a user access token for the account by clicking the "New" button to the right of the "Token" field.
 8. Observe that a token string appears in the field.
 9. Test the validity of the token by clicking the "Test" button to the right of the field.
 This is useful for testing whether your token has expired, or not before using it for additional testing.
 10. Observe that there are two "variants" of the FileThisConnect web component available under the popup menu in the middle of the header bar of the main panel.
 These are: _ft-connect-expand-out_ and _ft-connect-tabbed_.
 The former lets the user see a number of panels on the screen at the same time, expanding out to the right side of the web component element for each panel.
 The latter makes better use of screen real estate, placing each panel into a tab bar.
-You can chose the variant to use now, and you can change it later, once the web component is running.
+You can chose the variant to use now, and you can change it later, even when the web component is active.
 Other variants will be available shortly.

 ## Bringing the Web Component to Life